gulmohars/theorem-devops-task/README.md

 # Theorem-SRE-Task
-Theorem LLC - DevOps Prototyping Exercise
+Theorem LLC - DevOps Prototyping Exercise.
+This Document specify in 4 parts, all the resources needed to complete the Theorem-SRE-Task assigned:

-### Go Application.
+### 1. Application.

 I used golang to create a simple application exposing an HTTP API with 2 endpoints:
   -  (/) Endpoint 1: Json payload response